 It’s a new world and a new type of traveling.
-For the next 100 days, I’m exploring Macedonia and Albania as safely as possible.
+For the next 100 days, I’m exploring Macedonia as safely as possible.
 It’s Day #15 of 100 Days of Travel and I’m back in Prilep.
 It’s dumping buckets of rain, so it’s the perfect time to recap my first two weeks of travel in Macedonia – and do some laundry.

 Where I’ve Been